top of page

 • Beware of body language (no abrupt or overly large movements)

-• Make physical contact with all children involved which ensures that they are safe from harm
+• Make physical contact with all tamariki involved which ensures that they are safe from harm

 • Use a gentle tone of voice, clear language, gestures, demonstration and signs to support (if needed)